The Latest: Brady, Patriots take victory lap through Boston

 BOSTON (AP) — The Latest on a parade in Boston to celebrate the New England Patriots‘ sixth Super Bowl title (all times local):

-Hundreds of thousands of jubilant fans are packing downtown as the team is being paraded through the city.
-Red, white and blue confetti is raining down as giddy players and their families wave from atop open-roofed vehicles.
+Hundreds of thousands of cheering fans packed the streets to watch the New England Patriots roll through downtown, celebrating their sixth NFL championship.

-Game MVP Julian Edelman is fist-pumping, star tight end Rob Gronkowski is busting out his dance moves, and quarterback Tom Brady is sharing the moment with his young children.
-And the huge crowd is roaring as the procession passes by.
+Organizers expected as many as 1 million people to turn out for Tuesday’s parade.

-Organizers say more than 1 million people were expected to turn out for Tuesday’s parade on a sunny, unseasonably warm day.
+Security was tight, and police took away several fans who appeared intoxicated, including one man on a stretcher.

-The Patriots defeated the Los Angeles Rams 13-3 to win Super Bowl 53 on Sunday.
+The Patriots defeated the Los Angeles Rams 13-3 to win the Super Bowl on Sunday.